Mark L. Polansky: STS-116 Discovery (December 9–22, 2006)

 The seven-member crew on this 12-day mission continued construction of the ISS outpost by adding the P5 Truss Segment during the first of four spacewalks.
 The next two spacewalks rewired the station's power system, preparing it to support the addition of European and Japanese science modules by future shuttle crews.
 The fourth spacewalk was added to allow the crew to coax and retract a stubborn solar panel to fold up accordion-style into its box.
 Discovery also delivered a new crew member and more than two tons of equipment and supplies to the station.
 Almost two tons of items no longer needed on the station returned to Earth with STS-116.
 Mission duration was 12 days, 20 hours and 45 minutes.

 STS-127 Endeavour (July 15–31, 2009)

 Polansky was the commander of the STS-127 mission, which launched aboard Space Shuttle Endeavour on July 15, 2009, from the Kennedy Space Center in Florida.
-During this 16-day mission, the seven-member crew installed the Japanese Exposed Facility onto the ISS, and perform five spacewalks.
+During this 16-day mission, the seven-member crew installed the Japanese Exposed Facility onto the ISS, and performed five spacewalks.
 Polansky returned to Earth with his crew on July 31, 2009.
 Following fellow astronaut Michael J. Massimino's lead, Mark began posting public updates and replies to Twitter on May 7, 2009, during his training for STS-127, and continued to do so throughout the mission.